waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 Well, it really just needs to measure is this data point on one side of the boundary or is it on the other side of the boundary?
 And how do we formalize that boundary?
-Well, the boundary is generally going to be a linear combination of these input variables, at least in this particular case.
+Well, `the boundary is` generally going to be
+`a linear combination of these input variables`, at least in this particular case.
 So what we're trying to do when we say linear combination is take each of these inputs and multiply them by some number that we're going to have to figure out.
 We'll generally call that number a weight for how important should these variables be in trying to determine the answer.
-So weight each of these variables with some weight.
+So `weight each of these variables` with some weight.
-And we might add like a constant to it just to try and make the function a little bit different.
+And we might `add` like `a constant` to it just to try and make the function a little bit different.
 And the result we just need to compare-- is it greater than 0 or is it less than 0 to say doesn't belong on one side of the line or the other side of the line.
 And so what that mathematical expression might look like is this.
+`16:40`
 We would take each of my variables, x1 and x2, multiply them by some weight.
 I don't yet know what that weight is, but it's going to be some number, weight 1 and weight 2.